dp-labs/dora/README.md

 Web3's programming and VM layers have attracted a growing developer community.
 Dora takes this a step further by introducing a next-gen blockchain programming and execution layer that addresses key needs:

-- Extreme performance and lower costs: Optimized execution for real-world use cases.
+- Extreme performance and lower costs: Optimized execution tailored for real-world on-chain use cases.
-- Multi-language support and toolchain flexibility: Accommodates a variety of programming languages and preferred toolchains.
+- Multi-language support and toolchain flexibility: Enabling a wide range of programming languages and toolchains, supporting EVM and WASM specifications within a single VM.
-- Borderless on-chain use cases: Removes barriers to enable seamless on-chain interoperability.
+- Borderless on-chain use cases: Eliminating barriers to achieve seamless interoperability across a variety of on-chain use cases.
-- Seamless integration with co-processors: Native support for collaboration with various co-processors, such as zkVM.
+- Seamless integration with co-processors: Providing native support for collaboration with various co-processors, such as zkVM, for enhanced capabilities.

 ## Key Features in Early Stage